mengdaming/mikado-testbuilders-kata/README.md

 ## Who is this for?

-If you are a developer dealing with legacy code, it might a good idea to practice this kata, alone or even better, with your team.
+If you are a developer dealing with legacy code, it might be a good idea to practice this kata, alone or even better, with your team.

 If you are a technical coach, you might host a session of this kata as a